EPSO COVID-19 Information

 We will process as many applicants as we can each day, allowing for proper sanitation between appointments.
 This may create longer wait times in the lobby.
 Due to social distancing requirements, the lobby capacity at the Sheriff’s Office has been reduced to 12 people.
 It is possible that applicants might have to wait outside if the lobby is at capacity.

-The Cheyenne Mountain Shooting Range will be closed for HR-218 Qualifications until May 22, 2020 due to concerns of the COVID-19 outbreak.
-Before going to the Range on May 22, 2020, please call 719-520-7249 to verify the range is open and available for HR-218 Applicants to qualify
+Before going to the Range, please call 719-520-7249 to verify the range is open and available for HR-218 Applicants to qualify

 - Internal Affairs will no longer be scheduling appointments for in person complaints or taking walk-in complaints.